isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 </div>
 <p><em><sub>Site of school 1927</sub></em>
 </p>
-<p>The early years were a struggle.
+<p style="text-align: justify;">The early years were a struggle.
 There was no land nor funds to build
 the school.
 Undeterred, the school’s early founders continued to go house-to-house to canvass for students.
 From the very beginning, missionaries and pastors of the church provided supervision and strong support to the school.</p>